 When looking at this toothpaste packaging it has been designed to catch the eye and that it does.
 The vivid purple with the minty green accents for the Vitalize variant and the deep red/maroon colour for the Brilliance with a diamond facet effect background, it looks smart and says premium.

 The name itself then invokes thoughts of great teeth, 3D White, Brilliance, Vitalize, strong emotive words that have the brain on a path for success before you have even picked up and used the product.

 So with your attention firmly grasped, you pick it off the shelf be that physical or online and begin using it.

 The tube itself is fairly conventional with a screw cap on which the tub stands when not in use.

-I find screw caps a bit of a frustration really, I think a flip lid is much better as you can use one handed.
+I find screw caps a bit of frustrating really, I think a flip lid is much better as you can use them one handed.

 Well generally speaking you have the toothbrush in one hand and the tube of paste in the other.
 A flip lid allows for one handed opening and closing.
 Whilst possible with a screw cap it is a little more awkward and I just generally think would be easier.
 Nu Skins’s AP24 Whitening toothpaste has a flip lid.
 Maybe there is a reason I am missing as to why it does not.

 There is 75ml of toothpaste in the tube.
 Using a pea sized amount of paste, which will give you approximately 3 months usage from each tube of paste.

 When you remove the cap for the first time there is a foil seal over the top to retain the freshness and preserve the paste before you come to use it.
 Whether this is a psychological effect or not for me those with a foil seal always seem more premium than those without.